esi/esi-issues/README.md

 Please use the search function before opening a new issue (be sure to include closed issues as well).

-To open a new issue click on one of the following headers (if you think your issue doesn't fit in any of these categories we invite you to [discuss it with us in #esi on tweetfleet slack first](https://www.fuzzwork.co.uk/tweetfleet-slack-invites/)):
+To open a new issue click on one of the following headers (if you think your issue doesn't fit in any of these categories we invite you to [discuss it with us in `#esi` on Tweetfleet Slack first](https://www.fuzzwork.co.uk/tweetfleet-slack-invites/)):

 ### [Report a new bug](https://github.com/esi/esi-issues/issues/new?template=bug.md)